 6: Have Good Sportsmanship

-Your child must display good sportsmanship the entire time he's at Red Hawk.
+Your child must display good sportsmanship the entire time he's at Red Hawk or at tournaments.
 This includes flagrant misconduct and generally anything deemed illegal.
 If a referee would give a point for it, we don't want it here.

 Do not teach your wrestler to be unsportsmanlike, especially in our room.
 We have enough trouble trying to deal with kids that have been getting away with bad behavior for far too long.
 Yelling something like, "he choked you?
 Then you do it back!" is detrimental to this idea and only escalates the situation.
 We want our kids to laugh at this kind of behavior, for it is beneath their character.